dashpay/docs/docs/user/masternodes/setup-evonode.rst

 EvoNode Setup
 =============

-Setting up a high-performance masternode requires a basic understanding of Linux and blockchain technology, as well as an ability to follow instructions closely.
+Setting up an Evolution masternode requires a basic understanding of Linux and blockchain technology, as well as an ability to follow instructions closely.
 It also requires regular maintenance and careful security, particularly if you are not storing your Dash on a hardware wallet.
 There are some decisions to be made along the way, and optional extra steps to take for increased security.

-Commercial :ref:`masternode hosting services <masternode-hosting>` are available if you prefer to delegate day-to-day operation of your HPMN to a professional operator.
+Commercial :ref:`masternode hosting services <masternode-hosting>` are available if you prefer to delegate day-to-day operation of your EvoNode to a professional operator.
 When using these hosting services, you retain full control of the DASH collateral and pay an agreed percentage of your reward to the operator.
 It is also possible to delegate your voting keys to a